The Bottom Line — Best Money Market Accounts in April 2026

 How to Get the Best Rate

 Tip 2: Relationship bonuses matter at some institutions.
-Existing checking customers at Ally or Discover sometimes get rate bumps or fee waivers.
+Existing checking customers at Ally or Synchrony sometimes get rate bumps or fee waivers.

 Tip 3: Watch for promotional rates.
 Banks sometimes offer introductory rates that reset after 3-6 months.
 Confirm the post-intro rate before opening.